Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Complete androgen insensitivity syndrome (CAIS): A person’s external genital appears female.
-But they don’t have female sex organs (no ovaries, fallopian tubes or uterus).
-People with CAIS are often raised as girls.
+• Complete androgen insensitivity syndrome (CAIS): Your body doesn’t respond to androgens at all.
+Your external genitals appear female, but you don’t have female sex organs (no ovaries, fallopian tubes or uterus).
+People with CAIS are often raised as girls with a female gender identity.
+Approximately 1 in 20,000 genetically male infants are born with complete androgen insensitivity syndrome.

 • Mild androgen insensitivity syndrome (MAIS): A person’s genitals appear male, but they’re usually infertile.
 Some experts consider MAIS a type of PAIS.